Fetching Water procession, 2011.

 Since my visits from 2003 the “old rules” (lao guiju 老规矩) of ritual practice have been declining rapidly.
 Nowadays Li Manshan’s band works for patrons, kin, and audiences who have less discrimination, and in some respects the band’s response to this lack of appreciation is to perform less scrupulously.
 The Daoists are deeply gloomy about the future.
 They love the exhilarating percussion finale of Transferring Offerings (my film, from 1.11.07) as much as I do, but “within ten years it won’t be heard any more.”
 They know such repertoire is precious but are helpless to protect it; they make the comment without anguish or sentimentality.
 Whereas Li Qing’s generation used to wear their thick black costumes underneath their red costumes even in the summer heat, now they merely wear the red costumes over their daily apparel.
-And for Fetching Water, Call Me Old-Fashioned, but a plastic Sprite bottle just doesn’t do the job.
+And for Fetching Water, Call Me Old-Fashioned, but a plastic Sprite bottle just doesn’t do the job (see Changing ritual artefacts).

 Yet they still demand basic standards of themselves, maintaining many of the old rules against all the odds.
 They play on procession all the way out from the scripture hall to the altar, and all the way back.
 While singing at the altar they may sometimes seem lax (the occasional joke, even answering a mobile), but their basic solemnity shows their perceived need to maintain their reputation.
 Recently they tend to sing some of the hymns rather too fast in the Invitation (the Song in Praise of the Dipper, and the Mantra to the Three Generations at the gate on the return), but they still perform most of the hymns extremely slowly (notably those for Opening and Delivering the Scriptures), when surely they could go just a tad faster; nor do they abbreviate them.
 While singing a cappella they keep the large cymbals folded on their chests, maintaining great solemnity.
 There is still room for further decline.

 Like his father Li Qing before him, Li Manshan worried about the stresses of being band boss and choosing suitable personnel—like band leaders in jazz, indeed.
 But he is far from hands-on; I would like to see this as an embodiment of Daoist wuwei “non-action.”
 He notes occasional blips in ensemble playing, but he rarely reprimands.
 The dep Guicheng tends to mime a silent beat between the slow beats on the gong, which is “not good to look at,” but Li Manshan only mildly mentions this to him when he realizes I have noticed it.
 Back in the scripture hall, by contrast with the way the Daoists fool around now, Li Qing and his colleagues used to “hold a meeting” about how the previous ritual had gone, always maintaining standards.
 Li Qing would certainly want to retain the “old rules” now, but given the hosts’ apathy he too would be helpless to do so.
-Even in the 1980s he presided over a radical revision of the temple fair sequence, and his 1991 Pardon was very different from the manual (see Daoist priests of the Li family, pp.246–9).
+Even in the 1980s he presided over a radical revision of the temple fair sequence, and the Pardon ritual that he led at a 1991 funeral was very different from the manual (see Daoist priests of the Li family, pp.246–9).
 The decline has taken place gradually in waves over the last century or so.